Description

 Worker::runAll();

-• The session must be manipulated before the $connection->send() method is called.
+• The session must be operated on before the $connection->send() call.

-• The session will automatically save the changes when the object is destroyed, so do not save the object returned by $request->session() in a global array or class member, which may prevent the session from being saved.
+• The session will automatically save modifications when the object is destroyed, so do not store the object returned by $request->session() in a global array or class member which may prevent the session from saving.

-• By default, the session is stored in a disk file, but it is recommended to use redis for better performance.
+• The session is stored in disk files by default; for better performance, it is recommended to use Redis.

 $session = $request->session();